GraphQL-Training/lightweight-graphql-react/slides.md

 Hello everyone I'm Benjie Gillam.

+I'm a freelance software developer, working on Postgres, Node.js, GraphQL and React projects.

-I'm a GraphQL trainer and also the maintainer of the open source project PostGraphQL which allows you to create a GraphQL database from your Postgres database schema in a instant - you should check it out!
+I'm also a GraphQL trainer and the maintainer of the open source PostGraphQL project which **allows you to create a full GraphQL API from your Postgres database schema in a instant - you should check it out!**

 But I'm not going to be talking about that today; instead we're going to be talking about how to make a lightweight GraphQL app.